Using our map viewer

 Activity:

-1. On the Geology tab, choosing the 'Bedrock Geology 1 million' option, find out your rock type.
+1. Choose the 'Bedrock Geology 1 million' option, find out your rock type.
 If you click on a colour, a text box will appear telling you more information.

 2. Using the internet or any text books you may have, tell us an interesting fact about that rock type.

-3. Still on the Geology tab, this time choosing the 'Quaternary Sediments' option, what Quaternary sediments can be found in your area?
+3. Now choose the 'Quaternary Sediments' option, what Quaternary sediments can be found in your area?
 These include gravels, bogs, peat and till.
 If you click on a colour, a text box will appear telling you more information.

-4. Still using the Geology tab, but this time choosing the 'Quaternary Geomorphology' option, what glacial landforms are near your area?
+4. Next choose the 'Quaternary Geomorphology' option, what glacial landforms are near your area?
 You need to zoom in to be able to see them.
 Glacial landforms include eskers, drumlins and streamlined rocks.
 If you click on a colour or a feature, a text box will appear telling you more information.

-5. On the Geological Heritage tab, leaving both options checked, what County Geological Sites can be found in your area?
+5. Open the Geological Heritage viewer, leaving both options checked, what County Geological Sites can be found in your area?
 If you click on the pink colour, you can find out the name of the site.
 You can also find out more information about the site by scrolling down and clicking on the 'link' option.

 When you have completed the activity and found a way that suits you to share what you have learned, please upload your creations to twitter (@GeolSurvIE) or facebook (Geological Survey Ireland) with the hashtag #HomeSchoolGeologists.
 We look forward to seeing what you've made!